 This Parent and Family Engagement Plan was made possible by the continued participation and involvement of parents and families.
-The annual Parent and Family engagement plan was jointly composed by parents, school administration, teachers, and Title I staff.
-Throughout the organized, ongoing, and timely process of creating the plan, parent feedback was carefully considered and incorporated to ensure a plan that met the high standards of parents and of the Monroe County School District.
-This plan will be made widely available through print and on the district and Title I schools websites so that parents may continue to provide feedback throughout the school year at PFEP review meetings, Title I events, SAC meetings, and online forums.
+The annual Parent and Family Engagement Plan was jointly composed by parents, school administration, teachers, and Title I staff.
+Throughout the organized, ongoing, and timely process of creating the plan, parent feedback was carefully considered and incorporated to ensure the plan met the high standards of parents and of the Monroe County School District.
+This plan will be made widely available through print and on the District and Title I schools' webpages so that parents may continue to provide feedback throughout the school year through PFEP and SIP review surveys, Title I events, SAC meetings, and online forums.
 With the continued communication and participation of parents and school leadership, this Parent and Family Engagement Plan will continue to be a dynamic document meant to service parents, families, and students.